 Penis owners, couples.

 If you’re just starting out with a cock ring, choose a soft material and a larger size.
 Softer cock rings will stretch easily and the roomier size won’t squeeze you too tight.
 Advanced cock ring users can go with a firmer material and a smaller size, or even try something a little (or a lot) more intense like a chastity cage or cock and ball device.
 As with all our toys and tools, we provide measurements, materials and care instructions, plus real-life reviews.

 Sometimes called a stroker or a sleeve, a masturbator is a sex toy designed for…wait for it…masturbation (by a man, typically).
 Some masturbators are small enough to hold in your hand (or have a partner hold in theirs), while others are large or even life-sized.
 We go deep into the masturbator here, if you’re interested.

 What Does It Do?

-Aside from giving your hand a break and adding some extra texture, suction or other features not usually found in nature (vibration, specifically), a masturbator or stroker mimics the sensation of sex with a mouth, vagina, butt, breasts and beyond.
+Aside from giving your hand a break and adding some extra texture, suction or other features not usually found in nature (vibration, specifically), a masturbator or stroker mimics the sensation of sex with a mouth, vagina, butt, and beyond.
 Not just for solo stroking, a masturbator can be a great hand-job helper, too.

 One of the very first (recorded) masturbators may have been as simple as a piece of hollowed out stale bread soaked in olive oil for slipperiness.
 That was an ancient Greek special.
 French sailors in the 1700’s fashioned cloth and wood into lady-shapes and used them to relieve sexual tension on long journeys – you can probably thank these ‘dames de voyage’ for the modern day sex doll!
 Let’s be real though, any object with the potential to be penetrated probably has been!